The USC Rossier Commitment

 - This work is complex, and we will uncover questions and ideas as we go.
 We are tracking:

 - What trends, if any, do we see in their concerns?

 - What additional resources do we need to serve our alumni in this way?

 - What changes do we need to make to Rossier professional development offerings based on alumni feedback and field demands?

 - What changes do we need to make to our programs based on alumni feedback and field demands?

 - How will we build a feedback loop around this effort?

-We will share – internally and externally – what we learn and then continue this work over time, to help others learn with us.
+We are sharing – internally and externally – what we learn over time, to help others learn with us.
 We want to know if our preparation is succeeding or is falling short in some areas.
-The Commitment will help us strengthen our internal feedback assessment loop to continually improve our programs.
+The Commitment helps us strengthen our internal feedback assessment loop to continually improve our programs.